Maneekul/Image2/README.md

-"This project didn't go very smoothly.In time domain isn't work that i do, need to do in frequency domain"
+"This project didn't go very smoothly.
+I try to doin time domain,isn't work.So need to do in frequency domain"